-Hi friends, saw this Jetstar sale online!
+Hi friends saw this Jetstar Airways to Tokyo sale online!
 Are they good?

-As I was eating my breakfast, I saw these tweets from my different friends on my twitter timeline.
-I knew that Jetstar has this seatsale promos (They’ve been bombarding me with promotion emails that took a lot of strength for me not to check because they’re cheap AF) but what surprised me more is that there still a question of familiarity regarding this lovely airline.
-I’ve tried it before on my Japan trip last 2016 and I still don’t know why (some or most) of people are still clueless about this airline.
+As I was eating my breakfast, I saw these tweets from my twitter friends.
+I knew that Jetstar has these seat sale promos for they’ve been bombarding me with promotional emails that took a lot of strength for me not to check because they’re cheap as fuck.
+But what surprised me more is that there still a question of familiarity regarding this airline.
+I’ve tried it before on my Japan trip last 2016, and I even don’t know why some people are still clueless about this airline.

 So I tweeted back,

 Go for it!
-It is a low-cost airline so don’t expect for an Emirates ammenities and service.
+It is a low-cost airline so don’t expect Emirates amenities and service.
 But for a budget airline, they’re good.

 FIRST TIME HEARING JETSTAR

-It was a January morning in 2016 when my mom told me that she saw a Japan seatsale the night before and booked it right away due to excitement.
-My sleepy brain took minutes to register all the information but once it did my eyes are sparkling with excitement.
+It was a January morning in 2016 when my mom told me that she saw a Jetstar Airways to Tokyo seat sale the night before and booked it right away due to excitement.
+My sleepy brain took minutes to register all the information, but once it did, my eyes are sparkling with excitement.
 Who wouldn’t even?
 Japan, for free??

-My dad butted in saying that Jetstar Airways is an Australian low-cost airline and wholly owned subsidiary of Qantas.
+My dad butted in saying that Jetstar Airways is an Australian low-cost airline and a wholly-owned subsidiary of Qantas Airlines.
 I didn’t question it more.
-I don’t know if its because I heard “Australian” or because I trusted my parents instincts.
-Either way, I’m going to Japan and I couldn’t care any less what airline it is.
+I don’t know if its because I heard “Australian” or because I trusted my parents’ instincts.
+Either way, I’m going to Japan, and I couldn’t care any less what airline it is.

 Check-in was easy and somehow fast.
-And the strict 7kg hand carry reviews I’ve read online are true!!
-I have a backpack and a medium-sized shoulder bag and the ground attendant asked me to put it both on the weighing scale.
-There’s actually nothing wrong with their rules.
+And the strict 7kg hand carry reviews I’ve read online are accurate!!
+I have a backpack, and a medium-sized shoulder bag and the ground attendant asked me to put it both on the weighing scale.
+There’s nothing wrong with their rules.
 I was just never used to it.
-Usually with other airlines, they’ll just weigh the backpacks and would never mind your lady purse.
+Usually, with other airlines, they’ll only weigh the backpacks and would never mind my lady purse.

 We have a red-eye flight to Tokyo.
 It’s a 12:50 midnight departure time from Manila and around 6 AM arrival time to Tokyo.
 If you’re not a fan of flight schedules like this then maybe you can consider other airlines because this is their only direct flight schedule to Tokyo.

-As for me (and my family), we don’t mind a ungodly hour flights as long as it is on time.
-Delayed flights sucks, of course, at any time given but it is the worst during past midnight flights.
-Imagine getting ready to sleep on the flight in an hour but turns out you have wait for another 2-3 hours on the gate’s cold metal chair.
+As for me and my family, we don’t mind ungodly hour flights as long as it is on time.
+Delayed flights suck, of course, at any time given but it is the worst during past midnight flights.
+Imagine getting ready to sleep on the plane in an hour, but it turns out you have to wait for another 2-3 hours on the gate’s cold metal chair.
 Good thing, Jetstar is on time!
-Or maybe because it’s a Japanese flight, uhhhm?
+Or maybe because it’s a Japanese flight, uh?
 You know how Japanese respect time.

 We searched for our row among the sleek black leather seats.
-I got the window seat, which I really prefer, but going inside, crossing the two seats, was a struggle due to the tight leg room.
-If you’re 5’4″ (like me) or above, it’s better to add some hundred pesos and purchase that emergency seats for leg room.
-But if you’re good in making some sleep anywhere (like me again lol), then it will be fine.
+I got the window spot, which I prefer, but going inside, crossing the two seats, was a struggle due to the tight legroom.
+If you’re 5’4″ (like me) or above, it’s better to add some hundred pesos and purchase that emergency seats for legroom.
+But if you’re good at sleeping anywhere (like me again lol), then it will be fine.

-When we arrived to Narita Airport, everything went smoothly, from plane disembarking to immigration to the baggage carousel.
+When we arrived at Narita Airport, everything went smoothly, from plane disembarking to immigration to the baggage carousel.
 We happily started our Japan trip.

 HANDLING OUR DILEMMA ON OUR WAY HOME

-Another good experience we had with Jetstar is when my sister bought a Taylor guitar in Tokyo and has to bring it home to Manila via checked-in baggage.
-At the check-in counter in Narita Airport, we requested the attendant to let us hand carry my sister’s guitar since it isn’t in a hard case.
-They won’t let us since it is over their hand carry 7kg limit (they’re very strict I told you!) and dimensions due to safety reasons.
+Another excellent experience we had with Jetstar is when my sister bought a Taylor guitar in Tokyo and had to bring it home to Manila via checked-in baggage.
+At the check-in counter in Narita Airport, we requested the attendant to let us hand-carry my sister’s guitar since it isn’t in a hard case.
+They won’t let us since it is over their hand-carry 7kg limit (they’re very strict; I told you!) and dimensions due to safety reasons.
 But they repeatedly ensure us that even though it is checked-in, they’ll handle it with care.
-They promised us that it won’t be tossed and be positioned safely on the plane’s luggage compartment.
+They promised us that it wouldn’t be tossed and be positioned safely on the plane’s luggage compartment.
 We had no other choice but to trust them.

-After this flight, I signed up on Jetstar’s email promotions for their promos and seat sales because I would definitely fly with them again.
-Their Japan flights can go as low as 4,000 PHP roundtrip during sale.
-Their Singapore flights are also always in sale too!
+After this flight, I signed up on Jetstar’s email promotions for their promos and seat sales because I would fly with them again.
+Their Japan flights can go as low as 4,000 PHP roundtrip during sale season.
+Their Singapore flights are also always in the sale too!

-So if you’re reading this because you can’t decide if you’ll booked that Jetstar flight you saw, I’ll only tell you one thing, GO AHEAD!
+So if you’re reading this because you can’t decide if you’ll book that Jetstar flight you saw, I’ll only tell you one thing, GO AHEAD!
 Book that flight.
-And share your experience in the comment section below!
+And share your Jetstar experience in the comment section below!

 P.S.
-This is my personal experience and I know that there’s no perfect airline.
-If you have your bad experiences, please let’s not promote hate rather share it kindly in my comment section below.
+This is my personal experience, and I know that there’s no perfect airline.
+If you have your bad experiences, please let’s not promote hate instead share it kindly in my comment section below.